moralesdoris880/DorisBlocker/README.md

 My first attempt at creating an adblocker through ruleset and manifest files.

-##How to add to your Chrome Extensions
+##How to add to your Chrome Extensions##

 Since this extension is still not ready made for Google Chrome Extension Store, feel free to download this repo.
-After retrieving the repo, you can go to chrome://extensions/ and toggle 'Developer Mode'.
-After enabling Developer Mode, please select 'Load unpacked' and voila!
+After retrieving the repo, you can go to **chrome://extensions/** and toggle **'Developer Mode'**.
+After enabling Developer Mode, please select **'Load unpacked'** and voila!
 You now have my awesome ad blocker :) Have fun web browsing ad-free!

+##Credit

+Developer: Your's truly, Doris Morales

+##Resources
+Initial Tutorial followed: https://www.youtube.com/watch?v=H3vFL_O_0Lo ( Credit to Kryptic, ty )

+##License

+The MIT License (MIT)

+Copyright (c) 2024 Doris Morales

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.